frankshubibasheke/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link creates a symbolic link to /bin/ls named __ls__
-14-copy_html copies all html files from current directory to the parent 100-lets_move moves files begining with an uppercase to the directory /tmp/u
+14-copy_html copies all html files from current directory to the parent 100-lets_move moves files begining with an uppercase to the directory /tmp/u 102-tree creates the directory welcome, welcome/to/ and welcome/to/school in current working directory